tanabee/gas-codelab/docs/codelab.md

 ![add column names](img/add-column-names.png)

 We can understand the column means well.
-Now, we can make the application that can connect Gmail and Spreadsheet, and it is only -30 lines of code.
+Now, we succeeded to make the application that can connect Gmail and Spreadsheet, and it is only -30 lines of code.

 ## Custom Menu of Spreadsheet

+The application we made works well, but we can make it more convenient.
+We will add custom menu on Spreadsheet.
+Add the `onOpen` function below and Run it.
+The name `onOpen` is reserved and will be called when the Spreadsheet is opened.
+You can confirm in the [document](https://developers.google.com/apps-script/guides/triggers#onopene).

 ```JavaScript
 function onOpen() {